Join the Howard University Hospital Pathology Residency Program

 - Review of candidates entire application.

-- Invitations are extended to candidates by the program coordinator through ERAS for in-person interviews only.
+- Invitations are extended to candidates by the program coordinator through ERAS.

 - Accept or decline interview invitation and select a date from those provided (first come, first reserve)